 Streamlining will almost certainly be a more cost-effective option.
 It is also a less stressful process than implementing a brand-new system because the changes occur at a smaller and more manageable scale.
 Think of streamlining your CRM as a home improvement project.
 Replacing an old CRM with a new one is like a complete demolition to rebuild a home from the ground up.
 Streamlining is more akin to renovating your kitchen.
 It still requires patience and investment, but it is a less disruptive and less expensive option, while still accomplishing satisfactory results.

-Register for our upcoming webinar with the Human Rights Campaign: Getting More out of Salesforce
+Watch our webinar with the Human Rights Campaign: Getting More out of Salesforce

 When looking for ways to address potential inadequacies of Salesforce, it is important to consider what is at the root of the issues plaguing you.
 We advise taking a holistic look at the system rather than its discreet sections.
 Clearly defining your “pain” points and underlying issues will help determine if you can improve your use of Salesforce to overcome the obstacles.
 Typically, we see issues fall into three major areas: